ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

-The Ubuntu MATE Guide is a comprehensive introduction to MATE Desktop and Ubuntu MATE including **how to use everything we ship by default**, along with detailed instruction on how to tailor, tweak and customise Ubuntu MATE to your suit your preferences.
+The Ubuntu MATE Guide is a comprehensive introduction to MATE Desktop and Ubuntu MATE including **how to use everything we ship by default**, along with detailed instruction on how to tailor, tweak and customise Ubuntu MATE to suit your preferences.

 <div align="center">